TelerikAcademy/QA-Academy/Exam Preparations/Exam III Preparation/README.md

 ### WebService Testing
 You are given the sample web service application: http://webservices.daehosting.com/services/TemperatureConversions.wso?WSDL.
 Your task is to use SoapUI and create tests for testing the web service:
-* Create requests for testing the methods CelciusToFahrenheit and FahrenheitToCelcius.
+* Create requests for testing the methods *CelciusToFahrenheit* and *FahrenheitToCelcius*.
 Create appropriate valid and invalid cases.
-* Create a test suite with the tests from CelciusToFahrenheit and FahrenheitToCelcius and add appropriate assertions to them.
+* Create a test suite with the tests from *CelciusToFahrenheit* and *FahrenheitToCelcius* and add appropriate assertions to them.
 (For content assertions – make sure your assertions validate the specific element wanted – not just presence of the value in the response in general.)
-* Make a property transfer (in the created test suite) of the field CelciusToFahrenheitResult from the response of a valid request for method CelciusToFahrenheit and use it in the field nFahrenheit for a valid request for the method FahrenheitToCelcius.
+* Make a property transfer (in the created test suite) of the field *CelciusToFahrenheitResult* from the response of a valid request for method *CelciusToFahrenheit* and use it in the field *nFahrenheit* for a valid request for the method *FahrenheitToCelcius*.
 * Create a load test for one of the methods with 4 users and duration of 90 seconds.

 As a result of this exam problem you should submit your project created with SoapUI.